-5.1 Printability tester with two adjustable printing units, and an inking unit.

-5.1.1 Inking unit to give a uniform ink film on the printing disc.

-5.1.2 Printing units, each consisting of a motor-driven shaft on which a printing disc can be fitted, and beneath which a test piece mounted on a special carrier can travel on a horizontal table.
+- 5.1 Printability tester with two adjustable printing units, and an inking unit. - 5.1.1 Inking unit to give a uniform ink film on the printing disc. - 5.1.2 Printing units, each consisting of a motor-driven shaft on which a printing disc can be fitted, and beneath which a test piece mounted on a special carrier can travel on a horizontal table.
 The test-piece carrier is driven through the printing nip at a constant speed synchronised with the printing disc.
 The printing units are adjustable with respect to the pressure in the nip and the speed.
 The tester shall be fitted with a device which stops the test-piece carrier before it enters the second printing unit, for a period of time which is measured from the moment when the front edge of the printed surface passes the first nip.
-The delay time between the two units is also adjustable.

-5.1.3 Cylindrical printing discs covered with a strip of an incompressible offset rubber blanket with a hardness between 75 Shore A and 85 Shore A. The discs are 64 mm in diameter and 40 mm wide, made of lightweight metal.
-The discs must be dynamically balanced and light enough to be weighed on a normal analytical balance with a precision of 0,1 mg.

-Note 1 - The exact diameter determines the pressure in the printing nip, and the rubber covering should not be changed without consulting the manufacturer.
+The delay time between the two units is also adjustable. - 5.1.3 Cylindrical printing discs covered with a strip of an incompressible offset rubber blanket with a hardness between 75 Shore A and 85 Shore A. The discs are 64 mm in diameter and 40 mm wide, made of light-weight metal.
+The discs must be dynamically balanced and light enough to be weighed on a normal analytical balance with a precision of 0,1 mg. - Note 1 The exact diameter determines the pressure in the printing nip, and the rubber covering should not be changed without consulting the manufacturer.

-Note 2 - The rubber deteriorates with use and with time, and the discs should be kept in the dark at room temperature.
-The covering should be changed at regular intervals as recommended by the manufacturer.

-5.1.4 Cylindrical printing discs without any covering, for set-off determination.
-The discs are 64 mm in diameter and 40 mm wide, made of light-weight metal.

-5.1.5 Test piece carriers covered with a strip of an incompressible offset rubber blanket, with a thickness suitable for use with newsprint.

-Note 3 - Information concerning the relationship between rubber properties and test piece thickness is available from the manufacturer.

-5.2 Analytical balance with an accuracy of 0,1 mg.

-5.3 Ink pipette, or other suitable device for transferring an appropriate amount of ink to the inking device.

-5.4 Printing ink.
-A black cold-set lithographic offset news-ink of a grade chosen by agreement between parties concerned or according to current laboratory practice.

-Note 4 - The continuing development in news-ink technology means that it is impossible to standardize a single ink for use over a long period.

-5.5 Solvent for cleaning purposes.
-Petroleum ether alone or white spirit followed by petroleum ether is suitable.

-Note 5 - Cleaning liquids containing surfactants or non-volatile components should not be used.

-5.6 Set-off paper, either a cast-coated paper or a standard newsprint or a further supply of the paper being tested.

-Note 6 - The grammage must be less than 100 g/m2, since this effects the pressure in the nip.

-Note 7 - A suitable cast-coated "Chromolux" paper is manufactured by Zanders and is available through their agents.

-Note 8 - An internal "standard" reference newsprint is often desirable.
+- Note 2 The rubber deteriorates with use and with time, and the discs should be kept in the dark at room temperature.
+The covering should be changed at regular intervals as recommended by the manufacturer. - 5.1.4 Cylindrical printing discs without any covering for set-off determination.
+The discs are 64 mm in diameter and 40 mm wide, made of light-weight metal. - 5.1.5 Test piece carriers covered with a strip of an incompressible offset rubber blanket, with an indication of the thickness of the paper for which they may be used. - Note 3 Information concerning the relationship between rubber properties and test piece thickness is available from the manufacturer. - 5.2 Analytical balance with an accuracy of 0,1 mg. - 5.3 Ink pipette, or other suitable device for transferring an appropriate amount of ink to the inking device. - 5.4 Printing ink.
+A black lithographic offset ink of a grade chosen by agreement between parties concerned or according to current laboratory practice. - Note 4 The continuing development in ink technology means that it is impossible to standardize a single ink for use over a long period. - 5.5 Solvent for cleaning purposes.
+Petroleum ether alone or white spirit followed by petroleum ether is suitable. - Note 5 Cleaning liquids containing surfactants or non-volatile components should not be used. - 5.6 Set-off paper, either a cast-coated paper or a further supply of the paper being tested. - Note 6 The grammage must be less than 100 g/m^2 , since this effects the pressure in the nip. - Note 7 A suitable cast-coated "Chromolux" paper is manufactured by Zanders and is available through their agents.